Could you benefit from epilepsy glasses?

 Where to get epilepsy glasses

-If you’re thinking of buying a pair of seizure glasses or lenses, then it’s first a good idea to speak with your neurologist.
+If you’re thinking of buying a pair of seizure glasses or lenses, speak with your neurologist first.
 They can tell you if they think it’s necessary.
-It’s also worth visiting an optometrist who can advise you on the most suitable lenses and glasses for you.
+Also, you may consider visiting an optometrist who can advise you on the most suitable lenses and glasses for you.

 Getting started with epilepsy glasses

-If you think you might benefit from wearing seizure glasses, the first thing to do is to speak with your epilepsy specialist.
+If you would be interested in wearing seizure glasses, the first thing to do is to speak with your epilepsy specialist.
 They can advise on whether you really need them, and they may be able to recommend an optometrist near you who offers a good range of lenses and frames for you to choose from.